Shuai-LongHash/Shuai/LongHash.md

 This excel shows our historical statistics of the events and meetups hosted/co-hosted by LongHash.

 * LongHash Corporate Innovation Program (Attachment 3):
-Our drafed structure of LongHash Corporate Innvation Program.
+Our drafted structure of LongHash Corporate Innvation Program.
 We plan to start it from September 2019.

 * Staking As A Service (Attachment 4):
 The Introdcution of LongHash's Staking Partner, HashQuark